 “Firstly, the plaintiff’s bar have become experts at recruiting people for lawsuits.
 They’ve invested more money than ever in advertising and marketing.
 The number of television commercials seeking clients for lawsuits is on the increase and it has tripled in the last decade.
 The US court house is not a level playing field.
 Many people believe that when an accident happens, a human or a corporation must be to blame, and ideally someone with deep pockets.
 Millennials have an increasing influence on jurors, and studies show that they support higher than the normal level of awards.
 Litigating finance is also on the increase in the US.
 It’s the fastest growing area of law in the US today.
 American firms quadrupled the amount that they spent on this in 2013-2016, and it’s pretty simple in my mind that as litigation funding increases, so will litigation.”

 Other casualty insurance segments in the US are performing well at the moment.
 For example, workers’ compensation is currently profitable, and primary liability for SMEs is also performing well.

-Similar to the US, Canada is facing significant challenges in the commercial transportation sector, driven primarily by a shortage in qualified labour, more commercial vehicles being driven, distracted driving and poor risk management.
+Similar to the US, Canada is facing significant challenges in the commercial transportation sector, driven primarily by a shortage in qualified labor, more commercial vehicles being driven, distracted driving and poor risk management.
 The country also faces similar litigation challenges, with millennials juries supporting inflated awards.

 Both Canada and the US are facing challenges related to climate change, Richards added.
-The insurance industry has seen an increase in casualty losses coming out of property or short-term events, like wildfires, floods, and mudslides, all of which are exacerbated by climate change and urbanisation.
+The insurance industry has seen an increase in casualty losses coming out of property or short-term events, like wildfires, floods, and mudslides, all of which are exacerbated by climate change and urbanization.